welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/TUTORIALS.md

 ### Prompts to execute In Q Desktop, Q CLI, Kiro, ...
 ```
-create a mermaid flow diagram of my application (data flow from up to bottom, use colors, keep formatting simple)
+create a mermaid architecture diagram of my application (data flow from up to bottom, use colors, keep formatting simple)
 ```

 ### Result Example